 “The fact that that school is wanting to re-teach the things that colonization has erased, to me, it just is so beautiful.
 It’s healing,” Medium Build’s Nick Carpenter said.
 “I just feel special to be able to be a part of it.
 If playing songs can do any sort of help or awareness — like if I can help sell tickets so people can find out about the school — that’s tight.”

-Carpenter, who also recently traveled to Evansville in Interior Alaska to support the movement against the Ambler Road project, said he’s increasingly aware of the impact he can have as a musician with a growing following.
+Carpenter, who also recently traveled to Evansville in Interior Alaska to support the movement against the proposed Ambler Mining Road, said he has been becoming more aware of the impact he can have as a musician with a growing following.